GNOME/orca/docs/user-extensions.md

 This feature is early and experimental.
 The following are still pending:

-- Custom extension-provided preferences dialogs.
 - User-extension-provided localized strings.
-- Additional generated preference controls, such as radio-button groups and structured dictionary editors.
-- Wrapped convenience APIs for user-extension dialogs and other UI.
+- Stable convenience functions for creating non-preferences user-extension UI.
-- Utilities to facilitate user-extension-driven navigation.
+- Utilities to facilitate user-extension-driven navigation (setting the caret, updating focus, etc.)
 - Fixing bugs and improving the API based on user feedback.

 ## Overview

-User extensions allow you to add custom behavior to Orca, including keyboard commands and speech output hooks.
-An extension contains a class that subclasses `Extension`.
+User extensions allow you to add custom commands and features to Orca.

 Extensions live in `~/.local/share/orca/extensions/`.
 Orca supports both single-file extensions and package extensions: